-Zone 1, "Temperature in greenhouse", the alarm is disabled, it is now 110 degrees Fahrenheit, too high, acknowledged alarm exists
+Zone 1, "Temperature in greenhouse", the alarm is disabled, it is now 110 degrees Fahrenheit, too high, acknowledged alarm exists.

-Zone 2, "Door alarm in greenhouse", the alarm is disabled, it is not OK.
+Zone 2, "Door alarm in greenhouse", the alarm is disabled, it is now not OK, acknowledged alarm exists.

 Zone 3 "Water pressure alarm in greenhouse", the alarm is disabled, it is not OK.